Our 17th President

 Are E-Cigs Just as Bad as Tobacco?

 Story from UConn Today This Just In Are E-Cigs Just as Bad as Tobacco?
 Kadimisetty with the 3-D printed sample chamber of his genetic toxicity testing device.
 A study by chemists at the University of Connecticut offers new evidence that electronic cigarettes, or e-cigarettes, are potentially as harmful as tobacco cigarettes.
-Using a new low-cost, 3-D printed testing device, UConn researchers found that e-cigarettes loaded with a nicotine-based liquid are potentially as harmful as unfiltered cigarettes when it comes to causing DNA damage.
-The researchers also found that vapor from non-nicotine e-cigarettes caused as much DNA damage as filtered cigarettes, […]
+Using a new low-cost, […]

 Categories: Health